cosmos/sdk-tutorials/academy/2-main-concepts/modules.md

 <HighlightBox type="tip">

-If you want to go beyond these code samples and instead see in more detail how to define all this, go to [My Own Chain](../4-my-own-chain/index.md).
+If you want to go beyond these code samples and instead see in more detail how to define all this, go to [Run Your Own Cosmos Chain](../3-my-own-chain/index.md).

 </HighlightBox>

 </ExpansionPanel>

+## Next up

+Look at the above code example to see modules in practice, or go straight to the [next section](../2-main-concepts/protobuf.md) for an introduction to Protobuf.